 Under the FHA [Fair Housing Act], a person may keep an assistance animal in their dwelling as a reasonable accommodation if:

 - the person has a disability;

 - the accommodation is necessary to afford a person with a disability an equal opportunity to use and enjoy the dwelling; and

 - there is a nexus between the disability and the function the animal provides (evidence that the animal relieves the diagnostic symptoms).

-If you are interested in obtaining support from the College Counseling Center for a Medical Single, please see the Comfort Animal Form to learn what information is required in the application.
+If you are interested in obtaining support from the College Counseling Center for an Emotional Support Animal, please see the Comfort Animal Form to learn what information is required in the application.

 - Student must be a current and ongoing client at the Counseling Center through the semester they are applying.
 Without current and historical knowledge of a student, the counselor is unable to accurately fill out the application and it is likely to be denied.

 - In collaboration with the student, the counselor must agree that all conditions of the Fair Housing Act have been met.
 In other words, the presence of the animal is necessary to ameliorate one or more symptoms of the disorder.

 - If you and your counselor disagree about these conditions, they will help you determine other therapeutic/medical professionals who may be in a better position to support you.

 - Residence Life accepts applications ongoing through each semester.